Projects

 Default Project

 Every developer automatically receives a “default” project when they first interact with the API.
-This project:
+This project:- Cannot be deleted

 - Has a canonical name of “default”